jundalisay/superb/content/en/research/sarkar/yogic-treatments/syphilis.md

-+++
+---
+title: "Natural Remedies for Syphilis"
+date: 2022-01-31
+author: "PR Sarkar"
-title= "Natural Remedies for Syphilis" description= "When the disease erupts in a body which has already been suffering from vitiation of the pitta, it is called 'pitta syphilis'.
-Its sores are yellowish in colour, very ugly and dirty in appearance, and usually generate a sharp burning sensation." image= "/photos/med/syph.jpg" linkb= "/research/sarkar/yogic-treatments/rheumatism" linkbtext= "rheumatism" linkf= "/research/sarkar/yogic-treatments/tuberculosis" linkftext= "Tuberculosis"
+description: "When the disease erupts in a body which has already been suffering from vitiation of the pitta, it is called 'pitta syphilis'.
+Its sores are yellowish in colour, very ugly and dirty in appearance, and usually generate a sharp burning sensation"
-+++
+image: "/photos/med/syph.jpg"
+icon: "/icons/yoga.jpg"
+---

 This disease entered India a few centuries ago it from Europe.
 Many think that it first originated in dogs, and through contact with them the human body got infected.